 I don’t want to tell you not to touch art supplies, because making art can be a way to recharge, but I do want you to strip yourself of expectations to produce something with purpose.

-But if you are too empty for that, then you need to rest and trust your creative cycle.
+If you are too empty for that, then you need to rest and trust your creative cycle.
 Inspiration will return.
-In the meantime, embrace some much needed downtime and self care.
+In the meantime, embrace some much-needed downtime and self-care.